RiversideValley/Fluid.Runtime/Doc/reference/datamodel.rst

 Resolving MRO entries
 ^^^^^^^^^^^^^^^^^^^^^

+.. method:: object.__mro_entries__(self, bases)

+   If a base that appears in a class definition is not an instance of :class:`type`, then an :meth:`!__mro_entries__` method is searched on the base.
+   If an :meth:`!__mro_entries__` method is found, the base is substituted with the result of a call to :meth:`!__mro_entries__` when creating the class.
-If a base that appears in class definition is not an instance of :class:`type`, then an ``__mro_entries__`` method is searched on it.
-If found, it is called with the original bases tuple.
-This method must return a tuple of classes that will be used instead of this base.
-The tuple may be empty, in such case the original base is ignored.
+   The method is called with the original bases tuple passed to the *bases* parameter, and must return a tuple of classes that will be used instead of the base.
+The returned tuple may be
+   empty: in these cases, the original base is ignored.

 .. seealso::

+   :func:`types.resolve_bases`
+      Dynamically resolve bases that are not instances of :class:`type`.

+   :pep:`560`
-   :pep:`560` - Core support for typing module and generic types
+      Core support for typing module and generic types.

 Determining the appropriate metaclass